1908::The First Stake of the Malahat Highway

 Victoria, British Columbia

-In the 1860s, a wagon road extended out to Sooke Lake from the area behind the Goldstream Hotel and wound its way through the Sooke Hills towards Leechtown and Shawnigan Lake.
+In the 1860s, a wagon road extended out to Sooke Lake from the area behind the Goldstream Hotel (Ma Miller's Pub) and wound its way through the Sooke Hills towards Leechtown and Shawnigan Lake.
 By the turn of the century, the old wagon road, still the only road to Duncan, had fallen into disrepair and was rendered almost impassable.
-Something had to be done.
-South Island residents petitioned for a new route, but the government was more concerned with the island's water supply and readying Victoria's harbour for the opening of the Panama Canal.
+Something had to change.
+Island residents petitioned for an alternate route, but the government's priority was the island's water supply and the readiness of Victoria's harbour for increased activity upon the opening of the Panama Canal.
 In 1902, however, everything changed when Victoria saw its first automobile roll down its city's streets.
-New motorized vehicles changed how people and governments thought about roads and how they would revolutionize the development of island communities.
+New motorized vehicles changed how people and governments thought about roads and how they might revolutionize the development of island communities.

 "1907::141 Miles From Victoria to Port Alberni"